phaidra/phaidra/docs/docs/api.md

   }
 ```

 Assuming we have read the necessary information from CSV, e.g. a title, let's add a title field to the form and set it's value.
-(See the <a href="https://github.com/phaidra/phaidra/blob/main/src/phaidra-vue-components/src/utils/fields.js" target="_blank">fields.js</a> for the list of possible fields)
+(See the [fields.js](https://github.com/phaidra/phaidra/blob/main/src/phaidra-vue-components/src/utils/fields.js) for the list of possible fields)

 ```js
   let title = 'My value from CSV'